hartmaj2/cs-tabor-is/denik.md

   - Added style for columns whose content needs to be aligned to center
   - Made my IntegerBoundFilter to work with any integer participant property
   - Deleted IQueryableParticipantFilter
+- Implemented sorting in my div table
+  - Added IntegerSwitchableSorter
+  - Copied rest of the code from diets page